CAPITOL-MEDICAL CENTER IMPROVEMENT AND ZONING COMMISSION

 Members of the Commission

-Director of the Department of Central Services or designee, Ex-officio Chair: John Richard, Director
+Director of the Office of Management and Enterprise Services or designee, Ex-officio Chair: Michelle Day, designee

 Director of the Transportation Commission or designee: Ginger McGovern, designee